 Calthorpe Park is a short walk from the town centre car parks.
 Turn up the Fleet Road and then right at the crossroads with the Oatsheaf pub on the corner.
 Calthorpe Park is on the left-hand side further down Reading Road North.
 There is an access route across the cricket field as well as the main park entrance as well as an entrance at the back of the park in Merivale and via the driveway from Fleet Town FC.

-The Race HQ on the day is in the Runners’ Tent.
+The Race HQ on the day is outside the Calebs Coffee building (just before the finish line).

 Please be aware that there is one sleeping policemen on the final run in to Calthorpe Park.
-There are also some wide sleeping Policemen on Fleet Road which you cross twice on the loop of the town at the start of the race.
+There are also some wide sleeping policemen on Fleet Road in the early stages of the race.

 Drinking on the Run